 To learn more about Story Times for the programs visit our page: Story Times at the Elizabeth Taber Library.

 It is never too soon to share the wonderful world of literature with children!

-Tales for Twos, a nine week series of storytimes for children between the ages of 24 and 39 months, begins April 2nd at the Elizabeth Taber Library.
-The half-hour session of stories, finger plays and crafts will take place on Wednesday mornings at 10:30 am.
-Children must be two years old by April 1, 2014 to attend and must be accompanied by enthusiastic adult companions.
+Tales for Twos is a nine week series of story times for children between the ages of 24 and 39 months at the Elizabeth Taber Library.
+The half-hour session of stories, finger plays and crafts takes place on Wednesday mornings at 10:30 am.
+Children must be two years old to attend and must be accompanied by enthusiastic adult companions.

-Storytime, for children between the ages of three and five, begins April 7th in the Children’s Room at the Elizabeth Taber Library.
+Storytime is for children between the ages of three and five in the Children’s Room at the Elizabeth Taber Library.
 Children are invited to enjoy stories, finger plays and crafts on Monday mornings at 10:30 am.
-Storytime continues through May 19th.

 Lapsit Time is a nine week series exploring language and literature through rhythm and rhyme, finger plays and action games, and very simple stories and books for very young children (birth through 23 months) accompanied by their enthusiastic adult companions (one child per lap, please!).
-Each program will last about 20 minutes, with time for parents and children to enjoy one another’s company and the library’s resources afterwards.
-The series will be held Tuesday mornings at 10:30 am from April 1st through May 20th.
+Each program lasts about 20 minutes, with time for parents and children to enjoy one another’s company and the library’s resources afterwards.
+The series are held Tuesday mornings at 10:30 am.

 Registration is required.
 Stop by the library located at 8 Spring St., call 508-748-1252 or email Rosemary Grey, Children’s Librarian, at email@example.com.
 Information about library programs is also available on the library’s website at www.elizabethtaberlibrary.org.